Essential Maintenance Tips for Heavy and Compact Equipment

 Battery Maintenance

 Inspect batteries for corrosion and clean terminals.
-A well-maintained battery is crucial; nearly 30% of equipment failures are linked to battery issues.
+A well-maintained battery is crucial; nearly 30% of equipment failures link to battery issues.
 Ensure proper charging levels to guarantee dependable starting.

 Seasonal Equipment Care